Correcting Claims in Availity

 • Availity EDI Clearinghouse Integration

-FYI: ERAs from Availity are not being posted back to Aloha automatically to the Payment Center at this time.
+ERAs from Availity are not being posted back to Aloha automatically to the Payment Center at this time.
 If you'd like your ERAs to be auto posted, please see the following steps at the bottom of this article.
-They will need to be routed from ...
+They will need to be routed from Availity ...

 • Billing Overview